 #> Pathogen: Chikungunya Virus

-#> Epi Distribution: case fatality risk
+#> Epi Parameter: case fatality risk

 #> Study: de Souza W, de Lima S, Mello L, Candido D, Buss L, Whittaker C, Claro